-Comments: Split-level: PSY 100.
+Class hours: 3 lecture Comments: Split-level: PSY 100.
 Description: This is a course in the concepts and ideas in psychology.
 Among the areas studied are the development of individual differences; measurement of capacities and abilities; and psychological bases of behavior, including emotions, learning, memory, thinking, and motivation.
+F, S

-PSY 100 - Survey of Psychology
+PSY 100 - Survey of Psychology (DS)

-Comments: Split-level: PSY 21.
+Class hours: 3 lecture Comments: Split-level: PSY 21.
 Description: This is a foundation course in the concepts and ideas in psychology.
 Among the areas studied are the development of individual differences; measurement of capacities and abilities; and psychological bases of behavior, including emotions, learning, memory, thinking, and motivation.
+F, S

-PSY 220 - Developmental Psychology
+PSY 220 - Developmental Psychology (DS)

-Description: This course offers principles of development from conception to death.
+Class hours: 3 lecture Description: This course offers principles of development from conception to death.
 The focus is on the interrelationship of physical, cognitive, and social-emotional aspects of the individual.

-RELIGION
+F, S

-(REL)
+RELIGION (REL)

-REL 150 - Introduction to the World's Major Religions
+REL 150 - Introduction to the World's Major Religions (FGC)

 Description: This course is a survey of the development and major features of the world's major religions (Hinduism, Buddhism, Judaism, Christianity, and Islam) and also acquaints students with ancient Hawaiian religion.
+F, S, Su

-REL 205 - Understanding Hawaiian Religion
+REL 205 - Understanding Hawaiian Religion (DH)

-Prereq: Qualified for ENG 100.
+Credits: 3 Class hours: 3 lecture Prereq: Qualified for ENG 100.
 Description: This course is an introductory survey of Hawaiian religious beliefs and practices, from migration to the early contact era.
+F, S